robertjanes/time-manage/README.md

 # TimeManage

-Manage time dependant processes over long durations.
+Manage time dependant processes over long periods.

 The timer updates on a minute-by-minute basis and accounts for inaccuracies in the vanilla Javascript `SetTimeout` function.